 - Candidate must possess strong presentation skills including thorough competency of AutoCAD, Photoshop, & SketchUp.

-You’ve got to list them differently, as well.
+You’ve got to list them in a specific way.

 To make the ATS happy, stick as closely as possible to the wording the job ad uses when adding it to your skills section.